This is only applicable to on-premise deployments.

 Select Yes in the Confirmation dialog box.

-In Apply Configuration page, complete the Appspace installation server’s username and password credentials in the relevant sections and click Apply.
+A new Apply Configuration subtab will be displayed.
+Complete the Appspace installation server’s username and password credentials in the relevant sections and click Apply.

 In the event of an error message, please verify your authentication settings and credentials.
 Press the OK button to try again.